 - Plans to continue working, etc.

-Child rearing provision: In addition to the general drop-out provision, if raising children caused you to stop working or to earn a lower income, the child rearing provision increases your CPP benefits by excluding this period when calculating your CPP benefits.
+Child-rearing provision: Besides the general drop-out provision, if raising children caused you to stop working or earn a lower income, the child-rearing provision increases your CPP benefits by excluding this period when calculating your CPP benefits.

 The CPP extends benefits to the spouse and children of a deceased contributor.
 These include:

 Survivor’s pension: The spouse or common-law partner of a deceased contributor may be eligible to receive a monthly survivor’s pension.
-The amount paid under this benefit depends on whether the survivor is receiving other pension, their age and the amount of contribution made by the deceased during their lifetime.
+The amount paid under this benefit depends on whether the survivor is receiving other pensions, their age, and the contribution made by the deceased during their lifetime.

-You can only receive one survivor`s pension.
+You can only receive one survivor’s pension.
 So, if you survive more than one spouse, you will be paid whichever benefit is largest.
-In 2017, the maximum monthly CPP survivor’s benefit was $604.32 (for those under age 65) and $668.50 (over age 65).
+In 2023, the maximum monthly CPP survivor’s benefit is $707.95 (for those under age 65) and $783.94 (over age 65).

 Death benefit: This is a one-time, lump-sum payment made to the estate of the deceased contributor.
 The maximum death benefit payable is $2,500.

 Children’s benefits: These are monthly payments provided to dependent children of a disabled or deceased CPP contributor.
 The children must be between the ages of 18 and 25 to qualify.
-The maximum monthly children`s benefit paid out in 2017 is $241.02.
+The maximum monthly children’s benefit paid out in 2023 is $281.72.

-The third arm of Canada’s retirement income system is made up of Employment Pension Plans and Individual Retirement Savings.
+The third arm of Canada’s retirement income system comprises Employment Pension Plans and Individual Retirement Savings.
 In my opinion, this is probably the most important and (and maybe most neglected) of the three pillars.

 Let’s take a look at the different plans: